EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting: EMFusion: Conditional DM for Multivariate Narrow-Band EMF Forecasting

 This section details our methodology for multivariate EMF TSF leveraging a conditional DM.
 Given the sequence of historical EMF measurements and corresponding contextual factors, the goal is to model the conditional distribution of the future EMF values.
-The proposed model is then enhanced with imputation-based resampling to deal with real-world EMF logs where EMF measurements may be irregularly sampled or there are gaps or sensor outages.
+The proposed model is then enhanced with imputation-based resampling to deal with real-world EMF logs where EMF measurements may be irregularly sampled or there are gaps or sensor outages. { Before detailing the formal mathematical framework, we provide a conceptual overview of the three core pillars of the EMFusion architecture:

+\begin{itemize} \item \textbf{Diffusion Modeling as Iterative Refinement:} Unlike standard models that predict a single value, diffusion modeling treats forecasting as a process of systematic denoising.
+The model learns to reconstruct a structured, high-fidelity EMF signal from Gaussian noise through multiple refinement steps \cite{ho2020denoising, huang2025probabilistic}.

+\item \textbf{Cross-Attention as Dynamic Weighting:} To ensure forecasts are context-aware, we utilize a cross-attention mechanism.
+This acts as a dynamic lens, allowing the model to selectively focus on specific historical patterns or external conditions (e.g., working hours or seasons) that are most relevant to the EMF time-series \cite{huang2025probabilistic, 10896580}.

+\item \textbf{Inpainting as Pattern Completion:} We frame the forecasting task as a structural inpainting problem.
+Much like filling in a missing piece of a photograph, the model treats future EMF values as the missing portion of a temporal image and utilizes the known "texture" of the past to complete the sequence realistically \cite{ref:imputation}. \end{itemize} }